BehaviorTree/BehaviorTree.CPP/docs/tutorial_F_loggers.md

 ## Example

-In this example we attach multiple loggers are attached to a tree.
+We can attach multiple loggers to a tree.

 To do this, we pass the root of the tree.